Image Credit: Royce C. taken at the WCCER near Prescott, AZ

 The bright Reddish Potato Beetle is a close cousin to the very destructive Colorado Potato Beetle.
-Though it is named after a tuber, the beetle and its larvae feast on a variety of plants: tomatoes, eggplants, bell peppers, chili peppers, tomatillos and tobacco.
+Though it is named after a tuber, the beetle and its larvae feast on a variety of plants: tomatoes, eggplants, bell peppers, chili peppers, tomatillos, and tobacco.
 These, plus petunias, are all member of the Nightshade plant family.
 The Reddish Potato Beetle is not considered a huge agricultural pest likely because of its limited range.
-That does not mean it isn't a nuisance in the garden or field.
-It is actually used as a test agent for developing biological agents in development aimed to kill and control the Colorado Potato Beetle.
-Despite its bright warning coloration, the Reddish Potato Beetle is harmless to people.
+That does not exempt it from being a nuisance in the garden or field.
+It is used as a test subject for developing biological agents that aim to kill and control the Colorado Potato Beetle.
+Despite its bright warning coloration, the Reddish Potato Beetle is actually harmless to people.

 Reddish Potato Beetles can be found on the foliage of nightshade plants.
-Their larvae can be found by digging at the roots since they eat away at the plant from underground.
-The fiery red adults can also be spotted hanging out on native mesquite, jojoba and other shrubs as well as in wooded areas.
+Their larvae can be found by digging at the roots of these plants since these grubs eat away at the plant from underneath it.
+The fiery red adults can also be spotted hanging out on native mesquite, jojoba, and other shrubs in semi-wooded areas.

 Scientific Name: Leptinotarsa rubinigosa

 Size (Adult; Length): 8mm to 11mm (0.31in to 0.43in)